ChQf/ChQf.github.io/_pages/about.md

 ---

 ## News
 * Jan.
-2024, Submission: my new research manuscript (co-author) was submitted to *IEEE Power Engineering Letters*.
+2024, Submission: a paper (co-author) was submitted to *IEEE Power Engineering Letters*.
 * Jan.
-2024, Submission: my new research manuscript (first-author) was submitted to *IEEE Transactions on Power Systems*.
+2024, Submission: a paper (first-author) was submitted to *IEEE Transactions on Power Systems*.
 * Dec.
-2023, Submission: my new research manuscript (co-author) was submitted to *IEEE Power Engineering Letters*.
+2023, Submission: a paper (co-author) was submitted to *IEEE Power Engineering Letters*.
 * Dec.
-2023, Submission: my new research manuscript (first-author) was submitted to *IEEE Transactions on Power Systems*.
+2023, Submission: a paper (first-author) was submitted to *IEEE Transactions on Power Systems*.
 * Dec.
-2023, Acceptance: my new research manuscript (first-author) was accepted by *IEEE Transactions on Power Systems*.
+2023, Acceptance: a paper (first-author) was accepted by *IEEE Transactions on Power Systems*.
 * Oct.
-2023, Acceptance: my new review manuscript (first-author) was accepted by *Journal of Modern Power Systems and Clean Energy*.
+2023, Acceptance: a review paper (first-author) was accepted by *Journal of Modern Power Systems and Clean Energy*.
 * Jul.
-2023, Acceptance: my new research manuscript (co-author) was accepted by *IEEE Transactions on Power Systems*.
+2023, Acceptance: a paper (co-author) was accepted by *IEEE Transactions on Power Systems*.
 * Jun.
-2023, Submission: my new research manuscript (corresponding author) was submitted to *IEEE Transactions on Power Systems*.
+2023, Submission: a paper (corresponding author) was submitted to *IEEE Transactions on Power Systems*.
 * Feb.
-2023, Acceptance: my new research manuscript (first-author) was accepted by *2023 IEEE PESGM*.
+2023, Acceptance: a paper (first-author) was accepted by *2023 IEEE PES General Meeting*.
 * Feb.
-2023, Acceptance: my new research manuscript (co-author) was accepted by *2023 IEEE PESGM*.
+2023, Acceptance: a paper (co-author) was accepted by *2023 IEEE PES General Meeting*.
 * Jan.
-2023, Acceptance: my new research manuscript (co-author) was accepted by *IEEE Transactions on Power Systems*.
+2023, Acceptance: a paper (co-author) was accepted by *IEEE Transactions on Power Systems*.
 * Nov.
 2022, Award: I was awarded the Outstanding Master's Thesis of Fujian Province, China.
 * Jun.
-2022, Acceptance: my new research manuscript (first author) was accepted by *IEEE Transactions on Power Systems*.
+2022, Acceptance: a paper (first author) was accepted by *IEEE Transactions on Power Systems*.
 * Dec.
 2021, Award: my research paper (co-author) was awarded as the *High Impact Paper of Proceedings of The CSEE in 2021*.
 * Jul.
 2021, Award: I was awarded the Outstanding Academic Scholarship for Postgraduate, Fuzhou University.
 * Jul.
-2021, Acceptance: my new research manuscript (first author) was accepted by *CSEE Journal of Power & Energy Systems*.
+2021, Acceptance: a paper (first author) was accepted by *CSEE Journal of Power & Energy Systems*.
 * Apr.
-2021, Acceptance: my new research manuscript (first author) was accepted by *International Journal of Electrical Power & Energy Systems*.
+2021, Acceptance: a paper (first author) was accepted by *International Journal of Electrical Power & Energy Systems*.
 * Mar.
 2021, **I received my M.Eng. degree in Power System & Automation from Fuzhou University, China.**
 * Mar.
 2021, Award: I was awarded the Outstanding Graduate of Fuzhou University.
 * Mar.
-2021, Acceptance: my new research manuscript (co-author) was accepted by *Electric Power Automation Equipment*.
+2021, Acceptance: a paper (co-author) was accepted by *Electric Power Automation Equipment*.
 * Mar.
-2021, Acceptance: my new research manuscript (first author) was accepted by *International Transactions on Electrical Energy Systems*.
+2021, Acceptance: a paper (first author) was accepted by *International Transactions on Electrical Energy Systems*.
 * Jan.
 2021, I successfully defended my master thesis titled "An Adaptive Transient Stability Assessment Model Based on Deep Learning" (Grade: Excellent).
 * Dec.
 2020, Scholarship: I was awarded the Lifud Scholarship for Postgraduate, Fuzhou University.
 * Oct.
 2020, Scholarship: I was awarded the Outstanding Academic Scholarship for Postgraduate, Fuzhou University.